Disruption-Consulting/autoMigrate/README.md

 Source the database to be migrated before running the migration script.

-For example, if database SID is "WMLDEV" and we are migrating from AIX to LINUX
+For the example below we are migrating database SID "WMLDEV" on AIX server with IP address  to LINUX:

 ```
 export ORACLE_SID=WMLDEV